html5rocks/www.html5rocks.com/content/tutorials/doodles/gamepad/en/index.md

 <figcaption>Gamepads</figcaption>
 </figure>

 This is a photo of some controllers we used for testing our doodle – "Yes, mom, that really is what I do at work."
-If your controller doesn't work, or if the controls are mapped incorrectly, please [file a bug against Chrome](https://code.google.com/p/chromium/issues/entry?template=Defect%20report%20from%20user&cc=scottmg@chromium.org&labels=Type-Feature,Pri-2,Area-Internals,Feature-Gamepad) or Firefox [https://bugzilla.mozilla.org/].
+If your controller doesn't work, or if the controls are mapped incorrectly, please [file a bug against Chrome](https://code.google.com/p/chromium/issues/entry?template=Defect%20report%20from%20user&cc=scottmg@chromium.org&labels=Type-Feature,Pri-2,Area-Internals,Feature-Gamepad) or [Firefox](https://bugzilla.mozilla.org/) .
 (Please test in the absolutely newest version of each browser to make sure it's not already fixed.)

 <p class="notice"><b>Note:</b> Some gamepads have a switch at the back telling them to use a different mode of operation.
 Toggling that might make them work better.</p>